LOCATION: Yunta region, SA

 McCoys Well has a subtle mix of Saltbush, Bluebush, annual herbs and grasses which is outstanding country for growing Merinos.
 Around 340 bales of wool are harvested on an annual basis with 3,000 to 3,500 surplus sheep sold every year either through the Jamestown sale yard, private sale or via C.A.L.M.

 The Yunta races is a well attended social event run every year in the month of May and events include racing and gymkhana novelties like bending and barrel races.
-Other local events include the Carrieton Camp Draft and Carrieton Rodeo.
 The regional town of Peterborough, being only 50km away, also provides a range of services.